velazquezabraham/python_flask_practice_repo/readme.md

-#I will be using this to practice git usability.
+#I will be using this to practice git usability and python with flask.